dshanske/indieweb-post-kinds/readme.txt

 Indieweb Post Kinds already has support for replying to Twitter posts using the Social Network Auto Poster plugin.

 == Changelog ==
+ * *Version 1.3.0* - Add functionality to better customize displays for different types.
+Add default options on activation.
+Show/hide check-in if
+  Simple Location plugin is enabled.
+Change exclude types to include types.
+Add filter for plugins to show/hide kinds in the selector.
+  Reduce default to a handful of kinds for new users.
+The plan going forward is to have some functionality enabled by secondary plugins
  * *Version 1.2.3* - Fix bug introduced in 1.2.2 with URL storage.
 Add publication as a field option
  * *Version 1.2.2* - Add option to disable KSES protection on the content box.
 Minor cleanup
  * *Version 1.2.1* - Add filter to support post kinds for Semantic Linkbacks plugin.
 Add responses to feed content.